jtmorris245/lgpio-ros/README.md

 lgpio is a library for Linux Single Board Computers (SBC) which allows control of the General Purpose Input Outputs (GPIO).

+This package is a ***C/C++ Library Only*** ROS packaging of the lgpio library.
+This does not include the Python, or remote/daemon functionality.
+Please feel free to make pull requests adding the remote/daemon functionality.
+I don't have enough experience with ROS to tell if combining the python module into the same package is a good idea, but if it is, please feel free.

+Keeping with the original project, this package is released with the Unlicense.
+You may use this project as you see fit.

+For information, examples, etc, please see the upstream project  [here](https://github.com/joan2937/lg).

 ## Features

 * reading and writing GPIO singly and in groups